Essam0o/Payload-Injection/README.md

 # [+]About
 --------------------------------------------------------------------------------------------
-This is a payload creation machine Tool , To macke something like back door and so one to completely remote a PC or android phone Just one click on the file and u will be able to open a session and tunnel with your victim’s device with msfcosnsole Have a good time Good bye my friend …
+This is a payload creation machine Tool , To make something like back door and so one to completely remote a PC or android phone Just one click on the file "exe, apk" and u will be able to open a session and tunnel with your victim’s device with msfcosnsole Have a good time Good bye my friend …

  # [+]How to Download
-open you terminal
+open you terminal as root " be careful with your path "

 git clone https://github.com/Essam0o/Payload-Injection.git